keijiota/Explicit-observation-of-motor-uncertainty/README.md

 # Sub-optimality in motor planning is not improved by explicit observation of motor uncertainty

-This repository accompanies the manusript by Ota et al., (2019), accepted in Scientific Reports.
+This repository accompanies the manusript by Ota et al., (2019), accepted in <em>Scientific Reports<em>.
 It includes subject's data and the scripts for generating figures reported in the paper.

 # Overview of the data structure
 The data structure is as follows: